 Vivian James Campbell passed away on October 21, 2018, at the age of 100 at his home in Miramar, Florida.

-To send flowers in memory of Vivian James Campbell, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Vivian James Campbell, please visit our Heartfelt Sympathies Store.

 Vivian James Campbell was born to the late Malcolm and Dozilia Campbell on March 27, 1918 in Grenada, West Indies.
 He was raised in Grenada with many brothers and sisters.
 He joined the Merchant Marines in the 1940s, where he spent four years traveling to various countries and eventually ended up in the United States.
 He lived in New York where he met his late wife Genevieve Myrtle Delevante.
 They raised their three children, Errol, Deborah, and Lisa.